bluewhalesystems/sold/README.md

 _sold_ is the commercial version of the [mold](https://github.com/rui314/mold) linker.
-Unlike the mold linker whose license is AGPL, the sold linker is available under an ordinary, per-user, per-month/year commercial license. sold is a superset of mold; in addition to all the mold's features, sold supports macOS/iOS.
+Unlike the mold linker whose license is MIT, the sold linker is available under an ordinary, per-user, per-month/year commercial license. sold is a superset of mold; in addition to all the mold's features, sold supports macOS/iOS.